slenky/Ark_Mod_Downloader/README.md

 As many know you cannot simply download ARK mods via SteamCMD.
 The individual files come archived as .z files which will not work with a server.

 This tool works around this issue by downloading the mod and extracting the .z files.
+Was ported for Linux.
+If you want to rather choose the Windows version, go to original maintainer!

 **Usage**